Nazarii-Lutsiv/CClient/README.md

-# CClient
+# CClient RMI

 CClient is a chat client with simple UI, that can send and receive messages of a certain type (texts or files) from the server.
+In this case for sending and receiving message used RMI - method of communication for building distributed systems.

 ## Running the program